2020PB/police-brutality/reports/Oregon.md

 This incident took place at in Eugene, OR.
 Specific area not identified.

-tags: shoot, projectile, vehicle, protestor
+tags: shoot, projectile, vehicle, protester

 id: or-eugene-1